fazlerabbytalukder/fazlerabbytalukder/README.md

 <h1 align="center">Hi 👋, I'm Fazle Rabby Talukder</h1>
 <h3 align="center">I am an enthusiastic and potential developer with excellent skills in the area of MERN stack development.
 I have explored HTML, CSS, Bootstrap, React js, Node js, MongoDB, and other technology related to web development.
 I have also developed some professional websites that will help me to grow as a web developer.
 In the near future, I would like to develop some commercial websites under your company's guidelines.
 I am Looking forward to working in a supportive environment where my experience and creative skills will be appreciated.
 If you hire me as a web Developer, I assure you I will fit into your team quickly and work as a team.</h3>

-- 🔭 I’m currently working on [OVILASHI](https://github.com/fazlerabbytalukder/ovilashi-client-site)
+- 🔭 I’m currently working on [Talukder's Kitchen](https://talukders-kitchen.web.app/)

 - 🌱 I’m currently learning **Programming hero web development course**